openmelody/mt-plugin-theme-manager/README.md

 Of course, the code, mode or dialog being added needs to be created, but that's beyond the scope of this document.

+## Designers: Create Custom Fields

+Many sites require the use of the Movable Type Commercial Pack's custom fields (part of MT Pro).
+If fields are specified in your theme's `config.yaml` they can be automatically created when you deploy your theme.
+Fields can also be "refreshed" from the Theme Dashboard's Customization tab.

+The following example shows how to add a text custom field for Entries to the theme we're building.

+    template_sets:
+        my_awesome_theme:
+            label: 'My Awesome Theme'
+            fields:
+                entry_extra_text_field:
+                    label: 'Extra Text Field'
+                    description: 'This is a text custom field.'
+                    default: 'Replace this default text with any value.'
+                    required: 1
+                    obj_type: entry
+                    type: text
+                    tag: EntryExtraTextField

+The key `entry_extra_text_field` is the basename of this field.

+The `description`, `required` and `default` keys are optional.

+The key `obj_type` is the type of object this field targets; `entry`, `page`, `category`, `folder`, and `author` are valid.
+These correlate to the System Object field in the GUI, of course.

+The key `type` is the type of field to be created.
+Note that this is the key name of the field, not the public-facing name you see in the GUI.
+The Commercial Pack defines the following types of fields with these keys:

+* Text: `text`
+* Multi-Line Text: `textarea`
+* Checkbox: `checkbox`
+* URL: `url`
+* Date and Time: `datetime`
+* Drop Down Menu: `select`
+* Radio Buttons: `radio`
+* Embed Object: `embed`
+* Post Type: `post_type`
+* Asset: `asset`
+* Audio: `asset.audio`
+* Image: `asset.image`
+* Video: `asset.video`

+If you have other custom fields available they may also be specified in your theme's `config.yaml`; you just need to specify the key correctly.

+To create a system-level custom field (necessary is you use the `author` object type), include the `scope` key:

+    template_sets:
+        my_awesome_theme:
+            label: 'My Awesome Theme'
+            fields:
+                author_bio:
+                    label: 'Author Bio'
+                    obj_type: author
+                    type: textarea
+                    tag: AuthorBio
+                    scope: system

 ## Designers: Specifying Default Content

 Theme Manager allows you to prepopulate a new web site using a theme with